Route 66 Series: Henry’s Rabbit Ranch

 In this crazy world of darkness and pain, animals have a way of steering us toward the light.
 Perhaps that’s why people turn to them to fill the void, and not just in our souls.
 You’d be surprised how many times, even in recent history, humans turned to animals for leadership.
 Honest to God leadership in the form of an electoral ballot.
 Think I’m crazy?
 Here’s just a few examples.

 In 1994, the town of Sunol, California, elected a new mayor named Bosco, a black Labrador and Rottweiler mix.
 Rabbit Hash, a small town in Kentucky, has only opted for canine mayors, according to Wikipedia.
 Talkeenta, Alaska, saw the election of a cat named Stubbs for mayor in 1997 (which made me extra happy, since our cat Sergeant Stubby goes by Stubbs for short).
 In July of 2018, Sweet Tart the cat took over the mayoral duties of Omena, Michigan.
-And just last year, Fair Haven, Vermont saw a real squeaker of a mayor election when a Nubian goat unseated the city’s incumbent mayor (a dog named Sammie) by two votes.
+And just last year, Fair Haven, Vermont saw a real squeaker of an election when a Nubian goat unseated the city’s incumbent mayor (a dog named Sammie) by two votes.

 Another prominent animal leader once resided in the quiet countryside of Illinois.
 Her name was Montana, and from the very beginning, she had big life dreams.
 Being a fuzzy little bunny rabbit didn’t dampen her spirit, and she didn’t sell herself short.
 A small-town mayoral post wasn’t even enough for her.
 Instead, she went straight to the top and ran for President of the United States.
 It’s no tall tale.
 Just ask her owner – Rich Henry of Henry’s Rabbit Ranch off Historic Route 66.